 The Use of Reasonable Force - Schools have a legal duty of care for all their pupils.
-Where a pupil is creating a situation where they are threatening the wellbeing of other pupils, reasonable force may be used to control or restrain.
-It will only be used as a final option.
-Staff will always try to intervene verbally before using reasonable force.
+Where a pupil is creating a situation where they are threatening the wellbeing of other pupils, Safer Intervention strategies from trained staff may be used.
+Staff will always try to intervene verbally before using Safer Intervention.
 Where staff fear for their own safety and the pupil is not responding to a verbal request help should be sought before intervening.
-We have an additional policy for The Use of Reasonable Force
+We have an additional policy for The Use of Safer Intervention (SIT).
+We have 2 staff trained and accredited in Safer Intervention, these are Louise Laskey and Fiona Cochrane.